StoqMA meets distribution testing: Abstract

 \section{Abstract}

 $\StoqMA$ captures the computational hardness of approximating the ground energy of local Hamiltonians that do not suffer the so-called sign problem.
-We provide a novel connection between $\StoqMA$ and the distribution testing via reversible circuits.
+We provide a novel connection between $\StoqMA$ and distribution testing via reversible circuits.
 First, we prove that easy-witness $\StoqMA$ (viz. $\eStoqMA$, a sub-class of $\StoqMA$) is contained in $\MA$.
 Easy witness is a generalization of a subset state such that the associated set's membership can be efficiently verifiable, and all non-zero coordinates are not necessarily uniform.
-Second, by showing distinguishing reversible circuits with random ancillary bits is $\StoqMA$-complete (as a comparison, distinguishing quantum circuits is $\QMA$-complete~\cite{JWB05}), we construct soundness error reduction of $\StoqMA$.
-This new $\StoqMA$-complete problem further signifies that $\StoqMA$ with perfect completeness ($\StoqMA_1$) is contained in $\eStoqMA$, which leads us to an alternating proof for $\StoqMA_1 \subseteq \MA$ previously proved in~\cite{BBT06, BT10}.
-Additionally, we show that both variants of $\StoqMA$ that without any random ancillary bit and with perfect soundness are contained in $\NP$.
+This sub-class $\eStoqMA$ contains $\StoqMA$ with perfect completeness ($\StoqMA_1$), which further signifies a simplified proof for $\StoqMA_1 \subseteq \MA$~\cite{BBT06, BT10}.
+Second, by showing distinguishing reversible circuits with ancillary random bits is $\StoqMA$-complete (as a comparison, distinguishing quantum circuits is $\QMA$-complete~\cite{JWB05}), we construct soundness error reduction of $\StoqMA$.
+Additionally, we show that both variants of $\StoqMA$ that without any ancillary random bit and with perfect soundness are contained in $\NP$.
 Our results make a step towards collapsing the hierarchy $\MA \subseteq \StoqMA \subseteq \SBP$~\cite{BBT06}, in which all classes are contained in $\AM$ and collapse to $\NP$ under derandomization assumptions.